llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Generally make date more suitable for neural net

 #### Preprocessing pipeline

+Code for preprocessing pipeline is located in fifth code cell of the IPython notebook and preprocessing is run in the sixth code cell.

 In my code there are following steps in pre-processing pipeline